JureRelja/neat-merchant-website/content/posts/2025-01-20-how-to-create-mix-and-match-bundles-on-shopify.md

 **The mix and match bundle I will be adding to my store**

 On my store, I will create a bundle called "Snowboard for Him and Her".
-My idea is that if someone is thinking about buying a snowboard for himself and for their significant other, they can freely choose which two snowboards they want and get a discount for that order.
+My idea is that if someone is thinking about buying a snowboard for himself and their significant other, they can freely choose which two snowboards they want and get a discount for that order.

 The bundle will have two steps.
 On the first one, the customer will need to select the first snowboard (one for him), and on the second step, the customer will need to select the second snowboard (one for her).